 Have one or two group members share their personal stories they wrote about the gospel.
 If you were able to share your story with any of the non-religious people in your life, how did it go?

-Our goal is always to win the, not just the Remember not to makethings Beneath the mask of intense moral conviction, there is deep and · Jesus's response to the confusion of His day was • There are three essential reasons people experience same-sex attraction or gender dysphoria: 1 2 3 •same-sex attraction is not a sin, but toon those temptations (in thought or deed) is.
-God designed our bodies, minds, and souls with a clear and a way to live it out that is revealed in the Bible.
-His design for sex, marriage, and our bodies is about us from harm and allowing us to Submitting our sexuality to God's design is a issue based on trust that

-God is good and that His ways are better than ours.
+, rioning datas • Our goal is always to win the, not just theargument Remember not to makesecondarythingsprimary Beneath the mask of intense moral conviction, there is deep and and brokenness • Jesus's response to the confusion of His day was compassion There are three essential reasons people experience same-sex attraction or gender dysphoria 1.
+External sin 2.
+Personal sin 3.
+Fallen nature • Experiencing same-sex attraction is not a sin, but to act on those temptations (in thought or deed) is. • God designed our bodies, minds, and souls with a clearpurpose and a way to live it out that is revealed in the Bible.
+His design for sex, marriage, and our bodies is aboutprotecting us from harm and allowing us tothrive • Submitting our sexuality to God's design is a discipleship issue based on trust that God is good and that His ways are better than ours